 They say some things never go out of fashion, but it can be an entirely different story when it comes to home décor.
 Thankfully some of the more heinous design mistakes of yesteryear have been consigned to the trash heap, never to return (think furry toilet seat covers, waterbeds, avocado bathrooms or Artex ceilings).

 Still, while we should undoubtedly be grateful some echoes of the past are gone forever, many previously de rigueur design trends are enjoying somewhat of a revival.
-Here are just a few home décor trends making a comeback in 2020.
+“Before we get into the article, it is important to ensure you have the right tools for any decor overhaul.
+Thankfully ADA Fastfix can provide whatever you’ll need.
+With that said, here are just a few home décor trends making a comeback in 2020.

 The resurgence of timber

 Not so long ago, kitchen décor was pretty much all about clean lines and the color white – a lot of white.
 However, in recent years, timber has been making a slow but assured resurgence with a huge range of wooden kitchen units and cabinets now available.
 Wooden cabinets, cupboards and breakfast bars look particularly striking when teamed with granite or stone floor surfaces to add contrast and lend focus to a room.